 Before 1900, Native Americans depended on their medicine people for all illnesses and injuries.
 However, that began to change in the early 20th century as hospitals and clinics were opened by the Indian Health Service.
 Though the old traditions of spiritual harmony remained a part of their culture, many Native Americans began to use modern medicine, especially in helping to heal “white-man” diseases, for which their healers had no medicine.

 Amazingly, the ban against Native American spiritual rituals continued to be in place until the 1978 passage of the American Indian Religious Freedom Act.
 Unfortunately, due to the decades of the ban, many Native American healing practices were driven underground or lost entirely.

 Today, many tribes continue to guard the knowledge of their medicine people and will not discuss the topic with non-Indians.
 Some believe that sharing healing knowledge will weaken the spiritual power of medicine.

 Today, the tide of medical theory has begun to swing back towards an approach that recognizes and respects every aspect of the individual, including his or her mental and spiritual states.
 As a result, Native American medical practices are once again becoming popular with natives and non-natives alike.

-Many are concerned about the toxicity, addictive properties, and side effects of pharmaceutical products and are turning to natural herbal remedies.
+Many are concerned about the toxicity, addictive properties, and side effects of pharmaceutical products and turn to natural herbal remedies.
 Quality Native American products have often been developed and used over many centuries to deal with various illnesses.
 While not universally true, herbal remedies tend to be far less toxic and have far fewer disagreeable side effects than many prescription drugs.
 When choosing herbal remedies, look for carefully controlled and formulated products that use the highest quality organic ingredients and strict pharmaceutical levels of manufacturing.

 Like any other medication, herbal products should be used appropriately.
-Follow directions and use in the proper form and at the proper dosage level.
+Follow directions and use them in the proper form and at the proper dosage level.